abysshal/iOS-build-helper/README.md

 - Package app in ipa file.
 - Generate resources for ITMS service.
 - Deploy ITMS files to localhost.
+- Archive log files and deploy to localhost.

 ## Installation